-The following cases, two of which are cited above in section III.A.2., illustrate this point.
+Three recent cases, two of which are cited above in section III.A.2., as well as a slightly older case, illustrate this point.

 In BMY-Combat Systems v.
 United States, 44 Fed.
 Cl.
 141, 147 (1998), the court acknowledged that courts must be "careful not to award consequential damages" under the FCA.
 The court went on, however, to assert that "[d]amages under the FCA are to be determined in a flexible manner" and pointed out that Bornstein did not mandate the use of the "diminution in value" test in all cases.
 Id. at 148.
 Thus, the court allowed recovery not only of the replacement value of the faulty parts, but the costs of inspection, repair and replacement, and even the interest value of premature payments resulting from fraudulent invoices.
 The court drew the line, however, at recovery under the FCA of the government's administrative costs incurred in processing "requests for waivers" from product specifications "as they appear to be consequential to BMY's submission of false claims."
 Id. at 150.